-We are in October, and for many this month is the beginning of a 3-month free for all when it comes to diet.
+We are heading into the holiday season, and for many this is the beginning of a 3 month free-for-all when it comes to diet.
 We tend to give ourselves and our families permission to eat foods we generally avoid.
 One of the worst additions is refined sugar and fructose.

 Sources of these two (non-foods) can be sodas, fruit drinks, sweet tea, juice, extra fruit, energy drinks, candy, cakes and cookies, and alcohol.
 While a little each day doesn’t seem like much, it can and does add up.
 Let’s look at some statistics that just keep going up each year!

 - The US consumes about 25 tsp. of sugar per person per day.
 This is about 150 lbs per person annually.
 We are #1 in the world.
 (Washington Post)